 - Board assembly volumes

 What is the importance of using datasheets when designing pads and footprints?

-The details of a footprint are available in the component datasheet, mostly referred to as ‘land pattern’.
+The details of a footprint, mostly called ‘land pattern,’ are available in the component datasheet.
 These drawings are the basis for PCB footprint creation.
 All the specifications and dimensions mentioned are entered into the respective design tool to create the land pattern.
 These important dimensions include the height, pitch, length, and width of the components.
-Other details such as pad pitch, finished hole size, etc., also help in the creation and placement of pads for the footprint.
+Other details, such as pad pitch, finished hole size, etc., also help in the creation and placement of pads for the footprint.

 What does the pad stack represent in a PCB footprint?

 While PCB footprint creation, the pads that accommodate the component on the board should also be designed.
 The precise geometrical description of the exposed copper pads that accommodate the component pin is called pad stack.
 The components of an SMD pad stack are pad size, length, width, solder mask opening, and solder paste opening.
 For a through-hole component, the pad stack will consist of drilled hole size, finished hole size, pad sizes in the inner and outer layers, plane clearances, and anti-pad size (for the inner layers).
 Creating the pad stack is the first step in footprint creation.
 Multiple pads are used in a footprint, depending on the size of the component.
 For example, in an 8-pin SOIC footprint, there will be 8 pads of the same size.
 The pads are designed using the pad designers available within EDA tools.

 Allegro is a flagship PCB editor from Cadence.
 This design software also offers simple and easy methods when it comes to PCB footprint creation.
 In this demonstration, we create land patterns for Murata GCM155R71H104KE02J capacitor.